 Explore the most beautiful places to visit in Europe, from Paris to the Venice canals and from the Greek islands to the Swiss alps.
 Book customized packages by expert agents on TravelTriangle.
 Inclusive of airport transfers, cab, resort, sightseeing and meals.
 Best holiday experience Guaranteed.
 Book Now

-Mussels of Mosselen-friet found in the North Sea are more fleshy than those in France and this traditional Belgian food features mussels cooked either in white wine and classic vegetable broth or in traditional Belgian Beer.
+Mussels of Mosselen-friet found in the North Sea are more fleshy than those in France and this traditional food in Belgium features mussels cooked either in white wine and classic vegetable broth or in traditional Belgian Beer.
 It is traditionally served with fries and for many dipping these in the leftover sauce after consuming the mussels is the perfect way to round off this dish.

 Where to try: Poules Moules, De Rooden Hoed